Pascal Légitimus

 Pascal Légitimus (born 13 March 1959) is a French actor, comedian and theatre director.
-He is a member of the famous French humour band Les Inconnus.
+He is a member of the well-known French comedy band Les Inconnus.

 Personal life

 He is the son of an Armenian theater seamstress, Madeleine Kambourian, and of an Antillean actor, Théo Légitimus.

 He is also the grandson of Martinican comedian Darling Légitimus and the nephew of television producer Gésip Légitimus.